Make-School-Courses/FEW-2.2-Web-Design-and-Advanced-CSS/lessons/lesson-08.md

-# FEW 2.2 - Advanced CSS - Grid
+# FEW 2.2 - Advanced CSS -

 CSS Grid is great you need to know this.